-Unlike other types of hot dog, which consist of hot dog buns, Idaho hot dog (or Idaho super tuber) is cooked by stuffing the hot dog into a potato, grilling it, and adding toppings including sour cream, bacon bits, and chives.
+Unlike other types of hot dog, which consist of hot dog buns, Idaho hot dog (or Idaho super tuber) is cooked by stuffing the hot dog into a potato, grilling it, and adding toppings.
+Many people choose sour cream, bacon bits, and chives for the last part.

-You should note that not all types of potatoes are qualified to be the ingredient of this delicious hot dog.
+However, not all types of potatoes are qualified to be the ingredient of this delicious skinless hot dog.
 People only use the local Idaho potatoes.

 21. Coney Island Dog

-Coney Island dog features a steam bun filled with beef sausage, diced white onions, and a tasty meat sauce.
-It is very popular in American restaurants.
-People often serve it for dinner.
+Coney Island dog features a steam bun filled with beef sausage, diced white onions, and a tasty meat sauce (usually beanless chili con carne).
+It is very popular in American restaurants, especially as a dinner item.